edwinb-ai/mcnpt/README.md

 By default, this code will compute two main observables:

 - The radial distribution function, also known as g(r);
-- the structure factor, from the definition, also known as S(q).
+- the structure factor, from the Statistical Mechanics definition, also known as S(q).

 These will appear as files named `gr.dat` and `sq.dat`.